tardypad/dotfiles/colors/README.md

 For the base colors, only the first 3 columns are used during the substitution process.
 The other fields are only extra information.

+Colors were chosen initially from HCL values
+(in GIMP which is using D50 reference point) and then translated to the closest value in sRGB space.

 Colors features to make the environment comfortable to the eyes:
 - low intensity (pastel: light and desaturated)
 - high contrast against background colors